hypo69/hypo/docs/gemini/consultant/ru/fast_api/openai.md

 """
 .. module:: src.fast_api.openai
     :platform: Windows, Unix
-   :synopsis: FastAPI application for interacting with the OpenAI model.
+    :synopsis: This module provides a FastAPI application for interacting with the OpenAI model.
-             Provides API endpoints for querying and (potentially) training.
+               It includes API endpoints for querying the model and handling user requests.
 """
 import header
 from fastapi import FastAPI, HTTPException